Travel guide

 What is the cheapest eSIM for Europe?

-For Europe, regional multi-GB plans usually offer the best price per GB, often below ~€2/GB.
-Always compare cost per GB and validity days, not the advertised price of the smallest plan, which runs out quickly.
+For Europe, regional multi-GB plans often offer the best price per GB in the entire catalog, thanks to competition among local operators.
+Always compare cost per GB and validity days, not the headline price of the smallest plan, which runs out quickly.
+Plans for Europe are the logical starting point if your route is across the continent.

 Does a very cheap eSIM work just as well?